googleapis/google-cloudevents-java/CONTRIBUTING.md

 1. Clone the [google-cloudevents](https://github.com/googleapis/google-cloudevents) source of truth repo in the same parent directory as this repo.
 Payload test cases are centrally maintained.

 2. Optional: Set path to `google-cloudevents` for test case lookup: `export TEST_DATA_PATH=<LOCAL_PATH/google-cloudevents>`.
 If not set, tests will seek the cloned repository at the path `../../google-cloudevents/testdata/`.
-(The default supports running tests from the `tools/` directory, directly running tests are probably from the repository root.)
+(To run tests with this default, change working directory to `tools/` or `google-cloudevent-types/`)

 4. Run the tests: